 I work as an Independent Consultant in Technology, Communication, Arts & Culture, doing most work for now as a user and customer experience designer, and I have over twenty-five years of experience.
 More information is to be found here and you can also take a look at my LinkedIn profile if you like.

 About me in general

-I am, in short, a ‘multipotentialite’.
-Also sometimes referred as being a ‘renaissance person’, ‘scanner’ or ‘polymath’.
-In a nutshell what that means is, that I can head-dive into practically any challenge I take on and go deep.
-I adapt to changing scenarios quickly and easily, and my broad range of experiences from having worked in many different corporate structures with a lot of different skillsets, are always utilised when facing a new assignment.
+I am, in short, a polymath.
+Also sometimes referred to as being a ‘multipotentialite’, a ‘renaissance person’ or ‘scanner’.
+In a nutshell, what that means is, that I can head-dive into practically any challenge I take on and go deep.
+I adapt to changing scenarios quickly and easily, and my broad range of experiences from having worked in many different corporate structures with a lot of different skillsets is always utilised when facing a new assignment.1

 I have an even broader range of interests.
 Don’t get me started.